|

 The pictures of each item are large and helpful.
 For more basics, the

 next section is Page Creation.
-They cover several essential techniques:
+They cover several essential techniques:-cropping photos and mats

 shapes